ysasson-portfolio/text-analytics-spring-2026/assignment1/docs/AI_usage_Log.md

 ### What did you modify?

 I modified by still using a batching process, except that I utilized it in a for loop that would go through the different batches and store the outputs in a list that I could use to relate to the original dataframe.
+Once I got the code, I made sure to apply it to my specific dataset.

 ### Why did I modify it?

 I followed up and asked if there was a way to run it without using a map function because it was still taking too long.
+I modified it because I wanted to make sure that I understood the code and that it would work with my data.